nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/administering-your-project/update-the-version-of-your-target-platform/specific-upgrade-instructions.md

 Pictures were previously coming with the Document Management module, but are now available as part of the DAM add-on.
 When you migrate your project to 6.0, you need to:

-1. Select the DAM target package in the Studio Application Dependencies section.
+1. Select the DAM target package in the Studio Application Definition section.
 2. On your Nuxeo Platform instance, you need to install the DAM add-on.

 ### Migrating a DAM Project